Authored By :

 Matthew 24:14, KJV

 It was from my humble beginnings as a local BBS, exploring the frontier of FidoNet, that my current online Christian outreach ministry evolved.
-After serving as a missionary for about fifteen years, first in my native country, and then in several foreign nations as well, I eventually settled in my current locale during the mid 1980's, where I continued in a door-to-door and street ministry for a time.
-But towards the end of the eighties, I grew rather backslidden in my ways and left my first love for the Lord's Work.
+I settled in my current locale during the mid 1980s.
+Towards the end of that decade, I grew somewhat backslidden in my ways and I left my first love for the Lord's Work.
 Instead of preaching the Gospel of Christ full-time as I had been doing, I became involved in various secular jobs; first working as a radio DJ and a security guard, and then as a pet store manager.
-After being laid off due to a change in ownership, I started my own aquarium design and maintenance business, which was featured twice in our local newspaper.
+After being laid off due to a change in ownership, I next started my own aquarium design and maintenance business, which was featured twice in our local newspaper.
 However, that business faltered, which I now believe was by God's design.

 It was towards the end of that same year that I first heard about BBSing; and before long, I managed to borrow an Apple modem from a friend of mine.
 For those of you who complain about the slow speed of today's dial-up connections, imagine if you can, moving along at 300 to 1200 baud with an Apple modem.
 Of course, at the time, it didn't seem slow, because we had nothing faster with which to compare it; and just being online was a wonder in itself.
 Eventually, I acquired a 2400 baud modem as a trade-off for a desktop Christmas lights program at a local Macintosh Users Group meeting.
 It didn't even come with a modem cable, but I was happy.
 Later, I moved on to a 14.4 modem, followed by a 56K modem.
 As fast as that seemed at the time, it obviously could not compare to the DSL line that we later acquired, which was followed by the 7 Megabit cable modem connection that we have today.